BDevop/langchain_sql/README.md

 # Artificial Intelligence SQL Interface
-A ficticious internal company database that employees can query via natural language.
+A fictitious internal company database that employees can query via natural language.
 - Replace the database with your own and you have an incredibly powerful open-source tool at your disposal.

 # Startup